RWS/Sdl-Community/README.md

 1. Install Visual Studio 2013 or 2015.
 The community edition is available for free [here](https://www.visualstudio.com/).

 2. In order to clone the Community repository you need to have Git installed or for example SourceTree, this tool is available [here](https://www.sourcetreeapp.com/).
 This application has a user interface which facilitates the work with repository.
+Another alternative is to install git extension from Visual Studio.

 3. In order to clone the repository using Source Tree, from menu select "Clone/New".
 In source path paste this path : "https://github.com/sdl/Sdl-Community.git", in destination path select a path where the repository should be stored on your drive.